 What we don’t: Not a great fit for cyclists; lacks some of Garmin’s modern touches.

-In just a few years, Coros has gone from unknown entity to household name in the sports watch world.
+In just a few years, Coros has gone from unknown entity to household name in the fitness watch world.
 The Apex 2 is their leading mid-range model and packs in a surprising amount of features for the price, including touchscreen navigation, a titanium alloy bezel and sapphire glass screen, multi-GNSS support, eight different sensors (including a pulse oximeter), and music storage.
 The interface has a clear prioritization of sport-specific tracking (you get over 25 modes ranging from XC skiing to triathlon) that pairs seamlessly with a smartphone app, and the color display is easy to navigate with just two buttons and one dial.
-Most notably, battery life is best-in-class—the Apex 2 outlasts Garmin’s Forerunner 965 by about 14 hours.
+Most notably, battery life is best-in-class—the Apex 2 outlasts Garmin’s Forerunner 965 by about 6 hours in GPS mode.
 And although the watch only comes in one size, it hits a sweet spot at 43 millimeters and has been a great fit for both our male and female testers.

-When friends ask us what sports watch to buy, we generally waver between recommending the Apex 2 and Forerunner 265 above.
+When friends ask us what fitness watch to buy, we generally waver between recommending the Apex 2 and Forerunner 265 above.
 The Forerunner wins out for most, but the Coros is the better watch for adventure-minded folks who will appreciate its longer battery life, topographic maps, glove-friendly operation, and more durable—and premium—materials.
 Keep in mind that the Apex doesn't include modern frills like live tracking, contactless payment, or music streaming, and it's definitely not the best choice for cyclists—it's not compatible with ANT+ sensors, lacks a mountain bike activity mode, and has a clear prioritization of running metrics.
 And we just can't get behind the Velcro watch band, which proudly reads #exploreperfection (you can purchase a silicone band for an extra $29).
 But if you need a long-lasting and durable watch for your mountain escapades, the Apex 2 is a very worthy option and a full $300 less than the Fenix 7 above.
 For a step up, Coros also offers the Apex 2 Pro ($449), which includes a larger display, longer battery life, and dual-frequency GPS for better location accuracy.

 See the Coros Apex 2